 - The main protagonist in Battle Royale is Shuya Nanahara, nicknamed 'Wild Seven' because of his surname.

 - In Area no Kishi, Nana Mishima, a.k.a "Seven", was referred to by her elementary school football jersey number, which just so happened to be "7".

 - Nanami in the name Lucia Nanami means "seven seas".

 - Playing off the all ready established pun of "Nonoriri" referring to Noriko, Nono is also a pun by bring next to "nana" as she is Buster Machine Number 7.

 - Nanael from Queen's Blade also counts, since almost all the angels from that series are named after numbers with the Hebrew suffix "-el" included.
-(Her best friend and senior, Hachiel, has number eight as her preffix in her name)
+(Her best friend and senior, Hachiel, has number eight as her prefix in her name.)

-- Mega Man X Command Mission has a reploid named Nana as your Mission Control, with the number seven displayed prominently on both her breasts.
+- Mega Man X: Command Mission has a Reploid named Nana as your Mission Control, with the number seven displayed prominently on each of her breasts.

 - The title of Nanashi no Game can mean na-nashi no game - the game with no name, and that is the primary meaning.
 However, it can also mean nana-shi no game - the seven-death game, as in the game that kills you in seven days.